LateralFricativeEnjoyer/conlangs/updates.md

  * Added boundary-sensitive s

- The lang isn't done yet, but it can only have CV and VC syllables, with a max C cluster length of 2 (CCV is also allowed) It's aspiration sensitive now!
+ The lang isn't done yet, but it can only have CV and VC syllables, with a max C cluster length of 2 (CCV is also allowed) It's aspiration sensitive now on all plosives!
 Suffixed -h